William Claiborne: Family life

+Death and legacy

-In the midst of the political turmoil of the conflict over Kent Island, Claiborne married Elizabeth Butler (or Boteler) of Essex, whose brother John was one of Claiborne's associates in the Kent Island venture.
-The couple had four sons (William Jr., John, Thomas and Leonard) and two daughters (Jane who married burgess Thomas Brereton of Northumberland County and Elizabeth who in 1668 patented 1000 acres of land in what was then King and Queen County and later became New Kent county).
-Initially William Claiborne Jr.(ca. 1636 – before 1678), who in the 1650s was a merchant on his father's behalf in England, inherited his father's Romancoke plantation and other lands, as well as served as a New Kent County burgess 1660–1678 and on the court to try members of Bacon's Rebellion, but died before 1678.
-His younger brother and merchant partner Thomas Claiborne (1647–1683) may have been a co-executor, as reflected in a deed dated August 25, 1670.
-While John returned from England, married and became guardian for his nephew William Claiborne III in 1787.
-While Leonard Claiborne (1649–1694) both received Virginia land from his father and patented 3000 acres in what beame King William County, he settled in Jamaica and served in that island's assembly in 1693.
+Claiborne's date of death and precise gravesite are unknown.
+His eldest son, William Claiborne Jr.(ca. 1636 – before 1678), who in the 1650s was a merchant on his father's behalf in England and served as a burgess in the following decade (1660–1678) as well as on the court to try members of Bacon's Rebellion, inherited his father's Romancoke plantation and other lands, but died before 1678.
+Thus, the next year, his younger son and merchant partner Thomas Claiborne (1647–1683) was noted as executor of his father's estate in a deed dated August 25, 1670 and recorded in nearby York County.
+Another son (brother), John, returned from England, married and became guardian for his nephew William Claiborne III in 1787.
+Although Leonard Claiborne (1649–1694) both received Virginia land from his father and patented 3000 acres in what became King William County, he settled in Jamaica and served in that island's assembly in 1693.